Narothe/Matlab-scientific-charts/DC electrical circuits/README.md

 R - electrical resistance [Ω] <br>

 <br>
-The original text on the charts was in Polish.
-The sentences were translated using online translators.
+The original text was in Polish.
+The task was translated using online translators.